 Because this was a “special edition” knife, there is a small oval copperhead snake logo on the handle.
 It also appears on the blade, and after all of these years, it is still visible.
 I sort of recall that the literature said the logo was made of sterling silver, but I don’t know if that’s true.

 Compared with today’s knives, the Crosman 930A is quaint and decidedly old fashioned.

 The design is a variation of the Barlow knife, which was popular in the 1980s.

-The thumb nick makes it easy to pull the blade away from the body.
-It requires more effort to pull it fully open and lock it into place.
+The “nail nick” (crescent-shaped cutout) makes it easy to pull the blade away from the body.
+It requires more effort to fully open and lock it into place.

 As you can see, there is a hefty brass wedge that locks the blade in the open position.
 Push it to the left to release the blade.
 With the Crosman 930A, opening and closing it is a deliberate process.
 It is a two-handed operation only.